Spaces still available!

 This program qualifies for 24 continuing education credits for psychologists, social workers and nurses.
 Please check our CE page for more information.

 Thanissara trained in the monastic Forest Sangha of Ajahn Chah for 12 years.
 She has led retreats since 1988, co-founded Dharmagiri in South Africa, and has an MA in Mindfulness-Based Psychotherapy.
 In addition, she is the author of several books and co-author of Listening to the Heart: A Contemplative Journey to Engaged Buddhism.

-Listen to one of Thanissara's talks: Without Walls of the Mind given at IMS on March 10, 2011 – 39 minutes, 27 MB Download
+Listen to one of Thanissara's talks: The Immensity of Awareness given at IMS on October 12, 2017 – 44 minutes, 31 MB Download

 Kittisaro, a Rhodes Scholar, spent 15 years as a monk in the Forest Sangha of Ajahn Chah.
 A co-founder of Dharmagiri in South Africa and co-author of Listening to the Heart: A Contemplative Journey to Engaged Buddhism, he teaches worldwide.

-Listen to one of Kittisaro's talks: Ice to Water as Dukkha to Peace given at IMS on March 9, 2011 – 33 minutes, 22.7 MB Download
+Listen to one of Kittisaro's talks: Attending to the Immovable given at IMS on October 10, 2017 – 62 minutes, 43 MB Download

 DaRa Williams has practiced vipassana meditation for 25 years and serves as an IMS guiding teacher.
 She is also a certified coordinating trainer for Aboriginal Focusing Oriented Complex Trauma Therapy and maintains a private psychotherapy practice in the New York City area.
 "It is my experience that meditation and the Dharma are ideal for transforming suffering.
 Awareness, wisdom and a compassionate heart become the vehicle for transformation, connection and freedom."